HeyLittleJohn/curator/README.md

 ### Poetry

 We use [Poetry](https://python-poetry.org/) for dependency management.
-Once poetry is installed on your machine and you've cloned this repo, go into the project root `option_bot` directory and run `poetry install` to install all dependencies indicated in the pyTOML.
+Once poetry is installed on your machine and you've cloned this repo, go into the project root `curator` directory and run `poetry install` to install all dependencies indicated in the pyTOML.

 ### Data Sources